justinmc/tiny-molecule/README.md

 ```

 ## API
-`tinyMolecule` exports a single function that takes a DOM element and a PDB string.
-It will synchronously render a canvas into the given DOM element visualizing the given PDB.
+`tinyMolecule` exports a single function that takes a DOM element and a data string.
+The data string can be either the contents of a PDB or MMCIF file.
+It will synchronously render a canvas into the given DOM element visualizing the given molecule.

-See the example folder for a full working example that uses RCSB's PDB API to fetch molecules by PDBID.
+See the example folder for a full working example that uses RCSB's API to fetch molecules by PDBID.
 You can run it for yourself with `npm run example` (after an `npm install`).

 ## License
 MIT.
 See LICENSE file.